 Select the Background copy layer then choose Filter > Adjustments > Threshold.
 In the Threshold tool, adjust the settings to get the results that you like.
 The area in black will be where the rust will appear.

-One comment on “Rusted Metal Art”
+One response to “Rusted Metal Art”

 Leave a Reply